 Spring Select Teams

 Eligibility is determined by the corresponding league or tournament.
-In general, any player who is registered with an AYSO region in the preceding Fall season and played in at least half the games is eligible.
+In general, any player who is registered with an AYSO region in the preceding Fall season is eligible.
 Players play in the same age bracket as in the fall, except that a player who played up in the fall may play in his/her standard age bracket in the spring.
 As in the fall, a player could potentially play up if skilled.

 Level of Play